Bowl game: History

-The attendance of 106,869 for the 1973 Rose Bowl set the Rose Bowl Stadium record, as well as the NCAA bowl game attendance record.
-The Rose Bowl stadium still is the largest capacity stadium and the Rose Bowl game has the highest attendance for post season bowl games.
+The attendance of 106,869 for the 1973 Rose Bowl set the Rose Bowl Stadium record, and an NCAA bowl game attendance record.
+The Rose Bowl stadium still is the largest capacity stadium and the Rose Bowl game has the highest attendance for postseason bowl games.

 In the 1990s, many bowl games began to modify or abandon their traditional names in favor of selling naming rights.
-While some include the traditional name in some form (e.g. the Rose Bowl Game presented by Northwestern Mutual), others have totally eliminated their traditional name in favor of solely using their corporate sponsor's name (e.g. the former Citrus Bowl became the Capital One Bowl for some time after the financial services company Capital One bought the naming rights; it later reverted to its original name in 2015).
+While some include the traditional name in some form (e.g. the Rose Bowl Game presented by Northwestern Mutual), others have eliminated their traditional name in favor of solely using their corporate sponsor's name (e.g. the former Citrus Bowl became the Capital One Bowl for some time after the financial services company Capital One bought the naming rights; it later reverted to its original name in 2015).

-Prior to 1992 most bowls had strict agreements with certain conferences.
+Prior to 1992, most bowls had strict agreements with certain conferences.
 For example, the Rose Bowl traditionally invited the champions of the Pac-10 and the Big Ten conferences.
 The Sugar Bowl invited the SEC champion and the Orange Bowl hosted the Big 8 conference champion.
 These conference tie-ins led to situations where the top-ranked teams in the country could not play each other in a bowl game.
 The national championship was decided after the bowls, solely by voters for various media polls, who tried to decide which team was best, sometimes based on wins against far inferior teams.
 As a result, there could be multiple championship titles and no single champion.
 This led to the term "Mythical National Championship", which is still used to describe high school national champions, since high school sports have state championship tournaments but not national.